soAcademy/workshop-use-state-complete/README.md

-# Workshop state and event complete
+# Workshop use state complete

 ## Setup